Back to the top

 • The Silicon Valley Math Tournament is an annual tournament hosted by RM Tournaments that gives students an opportunity to apply their knowledge, creativity and math skills to solve challenging problems.

-• This year, SVMT will be hosted both in person and online and is open to students across the United States.
+• This year, SVMT will also be hosted online and is open to students across the United States.

 We have limited slots available.
 If slots fill up, we will close registration early.